-<15> Section 3.3.2: Fragmentation timer.
-Implemented in Windows 2000, Windows XP, Windows Server 2003, Windows Vista, Windows Server 2008, Windows 7, and Windows Server 2008 R2.
+<16> Section 3.3.2: Fragmentation timer.
+Implemented in Windows 2000, Windows XP, Windows Server 2003, Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, and Windows Server 2012 R2.
 The fragmentation timer is variable.

 This timer interval is computed as the sum of the first 2 packet retransmission times.
 In Windows 2000, Windows XP, and Windows Server 2003, this is started from the IKE exchange (the second round trip in Main Mode).
-For Windows Vista, Windows Server 2008, Windows 7, and Windows Server 2008 R2, this is started from the first Main Mode packet of the exchange.
+For Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, Windows 8, Windows Server 2012, Windows 8.1, and Windows Server 2012 R2, this is started from the first Main Mode packet of the exchange.
 This should sum to 3 seconds.
 However, there is variance in the timer implementation up to $\frac{1}{2}$ second per retransmission.
 This is an implementation artifact in that the underlying timer implementation is only this accurate.
-Hence the observed timer will be within the range of 2-4 seconds.
+Hence the observed timer will be within the range of 2 to 4 seconds.